gaoyangxiaozhu/DockerVI/README.md

 ### Todo:
 * Full remote swarm api support
-* using websocket technology for into the container in browser to carry out the command operation
+* using websocket technology for entering the container to carry out the command operation  in browser-end
 * Unit tests